vicliv/CompactionAnalysis/README.md

 - Write histohram by interval
-- Number of written bytes during compaction per intervals These statistics are activated when the parameter stats_interval_seconds is used
+- Number of written bytes during compaction per intervals These statistics are activated when the parameter stats_interval_seconds is used Each picked keys are also now printed to the file analysis/keys.txt to check the distribution.
+This would be useful for future work.

 #### Python:
 Python 3.6+ with matplotlib needs to be installed